Quick Guide for Newly Elected City Officials

 As a public official, all of your “written” records related to city business are subject to public inspection under the state Public Records Act (PRA), with very narrow exceptions.
 The PRA defines “writing” very broadly to include not only traditional written records, but also things like photos, maps, videos, voicemails, emails, text messages, and tweets.

-State law requires every local elected official to receive public records training no later than 90 days after taking the oath of office or assuming their duties.
+State law requires every local elected official receive public records training no later than 90 days after taking the oath of office or assuming their duties.
 The training may be completed before assuming office, and each official must take a refresher course at least every four years.

 MRSC and AWC have created a Public Records online course to help mayors and councilmembers fulfill these training requirements.

 The mayor (in mayor-council cities) or city manager (in council-manager cities) serves as the chief administrative officer.
 Their primary roles and responsibilities include implementing laws adopted by the city council, proposing a budget, and managing the city’s administrative functions, including most personnel decisions.
-In many mayor-council cities there is also a hired city administrator that serves under the mayor and performs many of these administrative duties.
+In many mayor-council cities there is also a hired city administrator who serves under the mayor and performs many of these administrative duties.

 City councilmembers serve as the legislative branch and have several key roles and responsibilities, including passing laws, establishing policies, and conducting hearings.
 Councilmembers do not have authority over city administration or most personnel decisions, which are left to the mayor or city manager, depending on the form of government.
 City councilmembers should resist the temptation to intervene in administrative matters.